Pascal-Kueng/MuDyMust/README.md

 # MuDyMust

-For detailed project goals and background information, please refer to this [web-page](https://irhcollaborative.com/?p=6566).
+For project goals and background information, please refer to this [web-page](https://irhcollaborative.com/?p=6566).

 ---